bits-and-bytes85/git-good/README.md

-GitGood is a fun game to practice Git commands in simulated scenarios!
+GitGood is a story-basedgame to practice Git commands in simulated scenarios!